Ozzie Albies Player Props: Braves vs. Athletics

 Ozzie Albies At The Plate

-- Albies has driven in a run in 19 games this season (35.8%), including 11 games with more than one RBI (20.8%).
+- In 19 games this season (35.2%), Albies has picked up an RBI, and in 11 of those games (20.4%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

-- In 35.8% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (5.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.